hyli-org/hyli/crates/hylix/README.md

 #### What it does (under the hood):

-* ✅ Registers your zk contract on-chain
+* ✅ Registers your vApp contract on-chain
 * 🔁 Starts a local auto-prover (generates and posts proofs when needed)
 * 📇 Launches a contract indexer to track state transitions
 * 🛠️ Wires everything together for a ready-to-use dev backend